EmbedJournal/embedjournal/_posts/2016-11-09-custom-rfs-beaglebone-black.md

 Hello folks,

 In my [previous post](/kernel-compilation-beaglebone-black/) about Linux kernel compilation for Beaglebone black, I had used pre-built RFS for booting the kernel.
-Also, I mentioned that the RFS could be built from scratch using an utility called Busybox.
-In this post, we'll see how to create one Custom RFS using Busybox and what are all the additional files required to boot the kernel.
-The RFS which we're going to create contains only the bare minimum stuffs required to boot the kernel, so you can't expect it to behave like your distribution's rootfs.
+Also, I mentioned that the RFS could be built from scratch using a utility called Busybox.
+In this post, we'll see, how to create a Custom RFS using Busybox and what are all the additional files required to boot the kernel.
+The RFS which we're going to create contains only the bare minimum stuff required to boot the kernel, so you can't expect it to behave like your distribution's rootfs.

 Before getting our hands dirty by working with Busybox, let's acquire some basic theory to get things organized!

 **What is RFS?**

-RFS is the Root File SystemA  (/), the place where the kernel acts upon.
-All of the applications will reside inside this root file system.
-Usually RFS is created and placed in the Flash memory of the device, it could be either your Android phone or your Personal computer.
+RFS is the Root File System (/), the place where the kernel acts upon.
+All the applications will reside inside this root file system.
+Usually RFS is created and placed in the Flash memory of the device, which could be either your Android phone or your Personal computer.
 There is also one filesystem called initramfs, which is used in the boot process of the Linux based desktops/servers.
 But, initramfs is a RAM based filesystem which contains the entire root file system directories often compressed and passed along with the kernel image.
-Embedded Linux devices doesn't necessarily need initramfs for booting.
+Embedded Linux devices don't necessarily need initramfs for booting.

 During the last stage of the Linux legacy booting process, the kernel executes the /sbin/init which in turn looks for the inittab file in /etc directory.
 It is based upon the SysV init process.
 But, most of the modern linux distros now switched from SysV init to Systemd, which is more flexible.

 **How do I create a RFS?**

 Now, we know that rootfs is mandatory inorder to boot the linux kernel.
 But how do I create one?
 Have you tried "ls /" in your linux machine...
 Yes, there are lot of directories under '/'.
-Usually not all of the directories were needed to get your linux system up and running.
-Only a fair amount of directories were needed by the kernel, but it entirely depends upon the end application your linux system is used.
+Usually not all the directories are needed to get your linux system up and running.
+Only a fair amount of directories are needed by the kernel, but it entirely depends upon the end application your linux system is using.
 It could be either a server or an Embedded linux system for a dedicated application.

-In our case we'll consider the later one because our target platform is Beaglebone black, which is mostly used for an Embedded application.
+In our case we'll consider the latter one, because our target platform is Beaglebone black, which is mostly used for an Embedded application.
 Let's discuss the list of directories needed and their uses.

 **Mandatory directories:**